Head Kore 93

 What we don’t: Still not a leader in top-speed stability and dampness.

 See the Head Kore 93

-The original Kore ski was a market standout thanks to its progressive, superlight all-mountain design, and Head has gone back to the drawing board for the 2022 second edition.
-Key changes include a revised core construction, even lighter weight, and—importantly—a smaller gap between available lengths (now 7cm).
-All in all, the updates have produced strong results: whereas we felt the prior model was light but lacking in personality, the latest 93 is a fantastic all-rounder.
+The original Kore ski was a market standout thanks to its progressive, superlight all-mountain design, and Head went back to the drawing board last season for the second edition.
+Key changes included a revised core construction, even lighter weight, and—importantly—a smaller gap between available lengths (now 7cm).
+All in all, the updates produced strong results: Whereas we felt the prior model was light but lacking in personality, the latest 93 is a fantastic all-rounder.
 It still rewards aggressive pilots with power and responsiveness but now has a nice dose of playfulness both on and off trail, as well as in the bumps.
-Below we break down our experiences with the latest Kore 93.
+Below we break down our experiences with the Kore 93.
 To see how it stacks up to the competition, see our article on the best all-mountain skis.

 Table of Contents

 - What We Like/What We Don't

 - Comparison Table

 - The Competition

 As a daily driver for skiers who like to do a little of everything, Head’s Kore 93 is one of our current favorites.
 The ski is very light and easy to flick around—unlike the prior generation, it’s something even a strong intermediate will find manageable—yet there’s still a healthy dose of stiffness that allows it to hold a solid edge.
 That mixture of quickness and strength was expected, but I was particularly happy with how much pop the ski had coming out of turns.
 It seems the revised construction, which now features two layers of carbon along with a karuba/poplar wood core and less overall mass, has increased both its fun factor and versatility.